samplchallenges/SAMPL-league/examples/README.md

 ### 1.5: Update the Dockerfile to include Autodock Vina and MGL Tools installation steps
+> In 1.6, we will add in the installation commands for Autodock Vina and MGL Tools to the Dockerfile.
+When building your own container, this is where you would add in any command line program installation steps.
 1. Open the Dockerfile and paste the following lines
    ```
    RUN /opt/app/dependencies/mgl/install.sh